rust-lang-ru/book/rustbook-ru/nostarch/chapter13.md

 We needed `clone` here because we have a slice with `String` elements in the parameter `args`, but the `build` function doesn’t own `args`.
-To return ownership of a `Config` instance, we had to clone the values from the `query` and `file_path` fields of `Config` so the `Config` instance can own its values.
+To return ownership of a `Config` instance, we had to clone the values from the `query` and `file_path` fields of `Config` so the `Config` instance can own its значения.

 With our new knowledge about iterators, we can change the `build` function to take ownership of an iterator as its argument instead of borrowing a slice.
 We’ll use the iterator functionality instead of the code that checks the length of the slice and indexes into specific locations.
-This will clarify what the `Config::build` function is doing because the iterator will access the values.
+This will clarify what the `Config::build` function is doing because the iterator will access the значения.

 Once `Config::build` takes ownership of the iterator and stops using indexing operations that borrow, we can move the `String` values from the iterator into